Is YOUR School a Waste Buster?

 About the Wastebusters Program

-Use this action plan below to set up your Wastebusters program.
-You’ll find help available at each step.
+To get started, use this action plan below to set up your Wastebusters program.
+Contact the coordinator listed at each step for guidance and assistance.

 - Visit a pilot school at lunch time to observe procedures (coordinator, principal, custodian), Ruth Abbe